petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-search-configurations.md

 ## Next Steps

-Now you have finished migrating your Elasticsearch configurations to your DXP Cloud environments.
+Now you have finished migrating your Elasticsearch configurations to your Liferay Cloud environments.
 Next, you will [configure and connect a VPN server](./connecting-the-vpn.md).